-This Handbook does not equate to an irrevocable contractual commitment to the student, but only reflects the current status of the Board's policies and the School's rules as of August 1, 2014.
-If any of the policies or administrative guidelines referenced herein is revised after August 1, 2014, the language in the most current policy or administrative guideline prevails.
-Copies of current Board policies and administrative guidelines are the building available from principal and the District's on web site. www.barbertonschools.org
+This Handbook does not equate to an irrevocable contractual commitment to the student, but only reflects the current status of the Board's policies and the School's rules as of August 1, 2019.
+If any of the policies or administrative guidelines referenced herein is revised after August 1, 2019, the language in the most current policy or administrative guideline prevails.
+Copies of current Board policies and administrative guidelines are available from the building principal and on the District's web site, www.barbertonschools.org.